 To apply for need-based financial assistance an applicant and his/her parents must:

 - Complete the Free Application for Federal Student Aid (FAFSA) by the appropriate due date.
 The application is available online each year at www.fafsa.ed.gov after January 1.
 The FAFSA is the application required for both federal and state financial aid programs.
 DePauw's FAFSA code number is 001792.

-- Complete the College Scholarship's Service's CCS/PROFILE Form (first-year students only) online at http://profileonline.collegeboard.com by the appropriate due date.
+- Complete the College Scholarship's Service's CCS/PROFILE Form (first time applicants only) online at http://profileonline.collegeboard.com by the appropriate due date.
 DePauw's PROFILE code number is 1166.
-In lieu of the CSS/PROFILE, first-year students may submit the DePauw Application for Financial Aid by the appropriate due date.
-The DePauw application is available online at http://www.depauw.edu/admission/financial-aid/forms/.
 Returning students should complete the DePauw Application for Financial Aid (and not the CSS/PROFILE).

-- Provide signed copies of the student's and parents' federal income tax returns for the current year, including W-2 forms and all schedules.
+- Provide upon request copies of the student's and parents' federal income tax returns for the current year, including W-2 forms and all schedules.
 Students selected by the US Department of Education for federal verification may have additional requirements that will be communicated to the student in writing.